 A group settings

 You may be introduced to the department instead of individuals, or you may be asked to stand and introduce yourself during staff meetings.
 In this case, prepare a brief introduction, and prepare some questions about your background and what field you bring the company to.
 You must know what to say on your first day at work to hit the ball.

 I’m [Name], I recently relocated from Portland, and I’m excited to be the new [Project Name] Project Director.
 I have been a project management professional for 15 years and I love working with such a wide variety of arrays.
 I’m really excited to hit the ground!

 So I work for this company.
 There are people in the company.
 Some I want, some I don’t.
 How I came from school to lure people and avoid them as needed.

 So they hire this new guy named Ed.
-Older, white guy with lots of freckles balding and wearing glasses.
+Older, white guy with lots of freckles balding, and wearing glasses.
 You know a chick magnet.
-Well, he was hiring my old job.
-Which I’m sure they give me more than that.
+Well, he was hiring for my old job.
+I’m sure they give me more than that.
 So you know, I’m not like him already.

 We have to attend the meeting yesterday about this convention thing we have to attend.
 After the meeting, his boss introduces him and puts him on the spot to talk about a few things about himself.
 He pushes a little and tries to say the right thing.
 No pressure Ed, his sole executive managing director, and one room to report them all live.

-So he was about to make or break his initial opinion with the company.
+So he was about to make or break his initial opinion of the company.

 “Hi, I’m Ed.
 I’m glad to be here, I want to thank the team for my appointment and I really want to help the team somehow.
 Because, you know, there’s no” I “team, I want to be here as part of this new team.
 I’m really looking forward to meeting all the team members and support staff who will make the team a success. “